simona-kurnavova/you-will-be-cold/README.md

 MIT License

 ## Notes
-The app currently does not support remote backup and restore of user logs.
+- The app currently does not support remote backup and restore of user logs.
+This feature might be considered as an addition in the future.
+- Location is always tied to the user's current location and cannot be changed manually.
 This feature might be considered as an addition in the future.